This blog post contains affiliate links; purchases made thru these links help support my sweet tooth via a small commission. Learn more.

 - 3 tablespoons instant yeast

 Bake at 350 degrees Fahrenheit for 35 minutes.
-Enjoy!
+Enjoy your perfect wheat bread!